- January 08 2018

 - Improve finance skills

-- Develop computer and internet skills by borrowing a laptop
+- Develop computer and internet skills

 There are five levels to this program.
 We'll place you in a level based on Canadian Language Benchmarks and in-class assessments.
 When you finish the highest level of the program, you can move into an English for Academic Purposes program or a career program.